lune-climate/lune-docs/docs/guides/integrate-fintech.md

 **NOTE**: Calculate the sum of emissions (`mass.amount`+`mass.amount`) from the `transaction`response and store it.
 This is the amount that will need to be offset in the next request.

-## Offsetting emissions
+## Displaying emissions and the cost

-To [calculate the cost of offsetting emissions](/resources/orders/get-order-quote-by-mass) for transactions, pass in the calculated sum of emissions.
+To [display the emissions which have not yet been offset and the cost](/resources/orders/get-order-quote-by-mass), pass in the calculated sum of emissions.

 ### Sample request